 Clydette Powell, MD, MPH, FAAP

-Dr. Powell served as the Designated Federal Officer for the National Clinical Care Commission from inception in April 2018 until August 2019.
-She was also the Director of the Division of Health Care Quality, Office of Disease Prevention and Health Promotion, Office of the Assistant Secretary for Health, Department of Health and Human Services, Rockville, MD.
-Her responsibilities include oversight of the federal efforts to advance two National Action Plans: one for the prevention of Health Care Associated Infections and the other for prevention of Adverse Drug Events.
-Prior to her work at HHS, Dr Powell served as Medical Officer, US Agency for International Development, Washington, DC, for 15 years.
-Her medical degree was awarded by The Johns Hopkins University School of Medicine and her MPH is from UCLA School of Public Health.
+Dr. Powell served as the Designated Federal Officer for the National Clinical Care Commission from April 2018 until August 2019 and resumed this role in October 2020.
+She has worked with the National Clinical Care Commission since its inauguration in October 2018.
+From September 2015 until October 2020, she worked at the Office of Disease Prevention and Health Promotion, in Rockville, MD, initially as the Director of the Division of Health Care Quality, and most recently in the Division of Prevention Science.
+Her responsibilities have included oversight of the federal efforts to advance two National Action Plans: one for the prevention of Health Care Associated Infections and the other for prevention of Adverse Drug Events.
+Prior to her work at HHS, Dr Powell served as Medical Officer, US Agency for International Development, Washington, DC, for 15 years in global public health.
+The Johns Hopkins University School of Medicine awarded her medical degree, and her MPH is from UCLA School of Public Health.
 Her residencies and fellowship training were at the University of Pittsburgh Medical Centers.
 She is triple board certified in pediatrics, child neurology, and preventive medicine/public health.
 She continues to practice clinical medicine part-time, most recently at a federally qualified health center for the underserved.